rinkusahu1/customer-churn-prediction-sage-maker/README.md

 2. [Deployment/CD Pipeline](https://github.com/rinkusahu1/sage-maker-ci-cd-pipeline-customer-churn-pred/tree/deploy)

 ## ⚡️ Important Tips:
-1. Avoid Using SageMaker MLFlow Tracking:
+1. **Avoid Using SageMaker MLFlow Tracking:**
 SageMaker’s built-in MLFlow pipeline tracking can be costly and slow to start/stop.
 Instead, deploy MLFlow on an EC2 instance for efficient experiment tracking.

 # 🐞 Debugging Tips:
-1. When creating a SageMaker project, it’s important to ensure that the necessary permissions are correctly assigned.
-Most of the permission issues I encountered when creating a SageMaker project are related to the following roles:
+**1. When creating a SageMaker project, it’s important to ensure that the necessary permissions are correctly assigned.
+Most of the permission issues I encountered when creating a SageMaker project are related to the following roles:**
-  **AmazonSageMakerServiceCatalogProductsCodePipelineRole:** Required for managing the SageMaker pipeline within AWS CodePipeline.
+  - AmazonSageMakerServiceCatalogProductsCodePipelineRole: Required for managing the SageMaker pipeline within AWS CodePipeline.
-  **AmazonSageMakerServiceCatalogProductsCodeBuildRole:** Needed for integrating with AWS CodeBuild to build and test SageMaker projects.
+  - AmazonSageMakerServiceCatalogProductsCodeBuildRole: Needed for integrating with AWS CodeBuild to build and test SageMaker projects.
-  **AmazonSageMakerServiceCatalogProductsLaunchRole:** Essential for launching and managing resources in SageMaker during project execution.
+  - AmazonSageMakerServiceCatalogProductsLaunchRole: Essential for launching and managing resources in SageMaker during project execution.
-2. CI/CD Pipeline Debugging:
+2. **CI/CD Pipeline Debugging:**
 When creating or testing CI/CD pipelines, review the logs in CodeBuild, CodeDeploy, and Pipeline sections to diagnose issues effectively.